germ-mark/multi-mls-id/draft-xue-multi-mls.md

 Members are not required to inject a PSK from a send group if they have only observed partial commits.
-(this reduces churn, and I (Mark) don't think this introduces more PCS than incorporating the PSK's covered by the partial commit)
+(This allows the distibuted state to stabilize, if incorporating changes with a partial commit doesn't induce other members to commit.
+Injecting a PSK from a partial commit covering some PSK proposals doesn't add any benefit over importing the same PSK's coverered by the partial commit.
+)

 * UNPROTECT # or decrypt? or process_message?